hackerschoice/hackerschoice.github.io/index.md

 *(We are not anti-government.
 We are anti-stupidity.
 Unfortunately there seems to be considerable overlap.)*

-Only once did we allow an interview of two of our members: [30 years of hacking for fun and no profit](https://www.redhotcyber.com/en/post/thc-30-years-of-hacking-without-trying-to-get-rich/)
+Only once did two of our member agree to a written interview: [30 years of hacking for fun and no profit](https://www.redhotcyber.com/en/post/thc-30-years-of-hacking-without-trying-to-get-rich/)
+Thereafter one member was featured by [WWSUL](https://wherewarlocksstayuplate.com/) in a 90 minutes documentary ([Episode #4](https://t.co/nMabu8IvfC)).

 ## Contact